TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/custom_properties.md

 ### Using custom properties

-The syntax for declaring and accessing a custom property not too different from how we write normal rule declarations:
+The syntax for declaring and accessing a custom property is not too different from how we write normal rule declarations:

 ```css
 .error-modal {